joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 - Main goal: By 4:30 pm, I want to have all the cypress tests passing.
 - Stretch goal: Get all the styling done to look similar to the lab preview.

+# Reflection

+## What did I accomplish today?

+- I was able to complete a big part of the practice assessment.

+## Did I meet the goals I set for myself this morning?
+If yes, what led to my success?
+If not, what do I need to work on to accomplish those goals?

+- No I wasn't able to complete the assessment by 4:30pm it was harder than I thought it would be but I was able to finish most of it that's a win!
+Next time I should set smaller goals..

+## Based on my work today, something I need more practice with is (be as specific as possible!):

+- I need to work on setting more realistic goals.
+Goals that are smaller and more managable so I don't overwhelem myself and stress over it..